Your Child's Checkup: 4 Years

 - Make sure your child always wears a helmet when riding a tricycle or bicycle.

-- When your child has reached the highest weight or height limit allowed by the car-seat manufacturer, switch to a belt-positioning booster seat until your child is 4 feet 9 inches (150 cm) tall, usually between 8 and 12 years of age.
+- Kids should stay harnessed in a forward-facing car seat in the back seat until they reach the highest weight or height limit.
+When your child has outgrown this seat, switch to a belt-positioning booster seat until your child is 4 feet 9 inches (150 cm) tall, usually when they're 8–12 years old.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.